AnticOwl/anticowl.github.io/_Wip/2025-01-21-Alien-Isolation.md

 The `Shadow Map Resolution` maximum value is by default `2048`.
 The engine support higher with a maximum of `4096`.
 Everything set above that value will fallback to that value.
 Regarding the LOD, the default `Ultra` value is by default `1.0`.
 You can go to `999` for no texture popup.
+<p></p>
+To be able to use Alias Isolation with OpenCAGE, you wheel need to click on the cogwheel and check `Receive updates from staging branch` and click `Apply Settings`.

 ### Alias Isolation
 You have 2 choices here.
 First one will be in game and second one via the ini file.